ben-aaron188/rgpt3/README.md

 [![DOI](https://zenodo.org/badge/533971880.svg)](https://zenodo.org/badge/latestdoi/533971880)

 # `rgpt3`

 **Making requests from R to the GPT models**

-_Note: this is a "community-maintained” package (i.e., not the official one).
-For the official OpenAI libraries (python and node.js endpoints), go to [https://beta.openai.com/docs/libraries/python-bindings](https://beta.openai.com/docs/libraries/python-bindings)_
+*Note: this is a "community-maintained" package (i.e., not the official one).
+For the official OpenAI libraries (python and node.js endpoints), go to <https://beta.openai.com/docs/libraries/python-bindings>*

 ## Updated package version

-_Read this if you used this package previously_
+*Read this if you used this package previously*

 With the latest release, the model has been re-designed to accommodate and reflect changes in OpenAI's completion structure.